jotak/game-of-stacks/README.md

 # game-of-stacks
-This simulation game will show the power of different stacks (Quarkus, Vert.x, ..) depending on the business logic and show the results using Istio and Kiali.
-This will be presented as fun simulation UI showing the attack of Winterfell by a group of microservices :-)
+Did you know that you can do native with Java?
+And Quarkus makes it so easy to flip!
+Our presentation will compare different way of running a Quarkus Java service (GraalVM, Hotspot) using the monitoring power of Kiali.
+This will be presented as fun simulation game showing the attack of Winterfell by a group of scary microservices.
+We’ll try to keep trolls out of the battle. :-)

+When you ask someone about what they think about Java, you often get answers like:
+“Java use too much memory”
+“With Java the startup time is so slow”
+“Why would we need a JVM now that we do containers”

+Well with this demo, you are going to change your mind and see that now with Java you have the best of both world (native/non native) and you can just flip from one to the other in the blink of an eye (just close your eyes at native build time:).

+Who is going to take the Iron Thrones?
+A little hint..
+Long live to Java!

 ## Running locally